 Have you moved since filing an application with USCIS?
 If so, you hopefully advised the relevant agency or office.
 For USCIS, you'd do this using Form AR-11 or its online Change of Address service.
 (Advising USCIS of any changes of address is legally required of all immigrants.)

 But sending USCIS a general change of address doesn't always result in it advising the office that is actually handling your file.
 In many cases, people need to separately submit change of address notifications to every USCIS office that might be working on the case.

 If you suspect that your new address might have caused confusion, contact that office now, and explain that you are awaiting word on a particular application.
 Here again, it would be a good idea to send in a copy of the application.

 Any immigration application that required you to have fingerprints (or "biometrics") taken will involve those prints being sent to the FBI and other security agencies for a check of your criminal and immigration record.
 This can add weeks or months to the process, particularly if you have a common combination of first and last name or an extensive record.

 When USCIS cannot approve an application based on the materials sent in, it might send what's called a Request for Evidence, or RFE.
 Gathering the evidence requested (even if you think it irrelevant your case, which it often is) and returning it in a timely manner is crucial.

-If you ignored the RFE or sent your evidence in to USCIS late, or you are not certain that the evidence you sent was sufficient, this is a likely cause of delay.
+If you ignored an RFE or similar request or sent your evidence in late, or you are not certain that the evidence you sent was sufficient, this is a likely cause of delay.
 See an attorney for help.